 This Kavardak Beef Stew (Кавардак) is delicious beef winter stew that’s common across Russia and across former Soviet countries.
 It’s especially common in the Central Asian part of Russian and surrounding regions.
 It’s roots of this recipe seem to come from this region.
 It’s very popular in Uzbekistan (some call it their national dish) and in Kazakhstan it’s called kuyrdak.
 The Soviet Union had a great way of uniting different cultural foods across their giant empire.

 The word ‘kavardak’ in Russian means ‘shambles’ or ‘mess’, which is where this meal gets its name from.
 It’s a mess of meat, potatoes, onions and carrots, all mixed up.
 Some people add tomatoes and red peppers.
 You really could throw anything into it.
 Kavardak Beef Stew is also know as Kaurdak, Kuurdak, Kuyrdak and Kavurdak.
 The word kuurdak came from Turkish origin, highlighting some shared common history and cultural ties with Turkey.

 Kavardak is really just a classic meat and potato stew, a heart warming comfort food.
 This reminds me of my childhood, my mum cooking Kavardak Beef Stew with potatoes dug fresh from our garden.
-Kavardak usually uses chunky carrot pieces, but I don’t like cooked carrots that way.
-When they’re cut into matchsticks (like for Plov), I think they tend to disappear and let it meat and potatoes be the focus.
+Kavardak usually uses chunkier carrot pieces, or you can cut into matchsticks (like for Plov).
+I think the smaller pieces tend to disappear and let it meat and potatoes be the focus.
 Of course you can make it any way you prefer.

 In future, I might experiment by adding coriander and cumin seeds, but for now, here is mum’s original Kavardak Beef Stew recipe.
 Using lamb instead of beef is also popular and very delicious!
-At the end of the day, it’s a basic meat and potato stew, Russian style, or Uzbek style, or Kazakh style.
+At the end of the day, it’s a basic meat and potato stew, Russian Stew style, or Uzbek style, or Kazakh style.
 Kavardak Beef Stew is a hearty meal that will definitely hit the spot.
 Bon Appetit! Приятного аппетита!

 - 2 carrots sliced into chunky pieces or sliced into match sticks